gotop

 After 10 years of development, cancer immunotherapy, mainly focused on ICIs, has entered a new generation of cancer immunotherapy.
 The new approach considers the need of remodeling TME, primarily using anti-PD-1/VEGF or anti-PD-L1/VEGF bispecific antibody (BSA).
 Although BSAs are regarded as superior to monoclonal antibodies in terms of the efficacy, their ability to enhance anti-angiogenesis is limited, and they do not truly address the challenges in treating cold tumors.
 The benefits of BSAs in cancer immunotherapy still do not meet the treatment needs of patients with cold tumors.
 Therefore, it is necessary to combine with other drug X to enhance the remodeling of the TME and achieve better outcomes in cancer immunotherapy.

 Epigenetics refers to heritable changes in gene expression that occur without altering the underlying DNA sequence.
-In the context of oncology, epigenetic immunoactivators function by modifying epigenetic marks on cancer cells to "unmask" previously evaded malignant cells.
-By reactivating suppressed immune responses and empowering T-cells to execute their anti-tumor functions, this approach serves as a viable alternative to conventional chemotherapy, aiming to achieve therapeutic efficacy while minimizing systemic toxicity.
+In oncology, epigenetic immunoactivators represent a transformative breakthrough by reprogramming cancer cells to “unmask” previously immune-evasive tumors.
+By restoring suppressed immune responses and enabling T cells to effectively eliminate malignant cells, this approach offers a paradigm shift beyond conventional chemotherapy—delivering potent anti-tumor activity with the potential for reduced systemic toxicity.

-In multiple immunocompetent animal models with high tumor burden, oral administration of GNTbm-38 demonstrated exceptional immunoregulatory activity.
-When combined with specific immunomodulatory multi-kinase inhibitors, GNTbm-38 completely activated the immune system at significantly lower doses, yielding a remarkably high Objective Response Rate (ORR).
-Furthermore, re-challenge studies have confirmed the induction of durable immunological memory, effectively preventing tumor recurrence.
+In multiple immunocompetent, high tumor burden animal models, oral GNTbm-38 demonstrated exceptional immune activation.
+Notably, when combined with immunomodulatory multi-kinase inhibitors, GNTbm-38 achieved full immune system engagement at substantially lower doses, resulting in remarkably high objective response rates (ORR).
+More importantly, tumor re-challenge studies demonstrated durable immunological memory, effectively preventing tumor relapse—highlighting its potential to deliver long-term disease control.

 The mechanisms of GNTbm-TKI in inhibiting cancer cell growth/invasion and metastasis/tumor angiogenesis and remodeling tumor microenvironment